GP-Stanley/tech264-docker-kubernetes/kubernetes/kubernetes.md

 * This provides a higher level of security compared to base64 encoding.

 ## Best Practices for Securing Secrets
-* **Use Encryption**: Store secrets in an encrypted format to protect them from unauthorized access.
+* **Use Encryption**: Store secrets in an encrypted format to protect them from unauthorised access.
 * **Limit Access**: Restrict access to secrets to only those components and users that absolutely need it.
 * **Use External Secret Management Tools**: Consider using tools like HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault to manage and secure secrets outside of Kubernetes.
-* **Audit and Monitor**: Regularly audit and monitor access to secrets to detect and respond to any unauthorized access.
+* **Audit and Monitor**: Regularly audit and monitor access to secrets to detect and respond to any unauthorised access.

 <br>